 The selection of the subject fields has been based on the feedback of former IPC participants.
 Symposium served as scientific forum where academic and industrial scientists involved in the respective research area meet.
 Further to its scientific content the symposium was networking event.
 Abstracts of oral presentations and posters were published in the official proceedings of the IPC 2017.

 Place: Marriott hotel Budapest

-The Bacteriocins Symposium will be part of the conference programme, under the chairmanship of:
+The Bacteriocins Symposium was part of the conference programme, under the chairmanship of:

 CHAIR OF SYMPOSIUM

 Svetoslav Todorov, Veterinary Department, Universidade Federal de Viçosa, Minas Gerais, Brazil.

 The programme of the Scientific Symposium on Bacteriocins focused on the developments in the science, research and application of bacteriocins.

 Current advances in isolation, characterization and application of bacteriocins were presented.
 Internationally renowned experts from industry and academia discussed the mechanisms of action and the role of bacteriocins in food safety.